Last updated: 15 November 2023

 In some cases, where strictly necessary to interface with third party data processors (for example analytics, payments and email delivery), we may transfer only the necessary personal data outside of the EEA, in order to:

 What are cookies?
-Cookies are small files existing of numbers and letters which are placed on your computer when you visit a website.
+Cookies are small files which are placed on your computer when you visit a website.
 Cookies are saved in your browser’s history and you can always delete them.
 You can also adjust your browser settings to prevent cookies from being saved on your computer.

 When you onboard a new team member using Humaans, your team member’s personal data will be saved in your account on the platform.
 We will keep this information available for you (the “Controller”) in the platform, but we will never use such information ourselves for any other purpose than to help you process the data.